vshagur/stepikunittest/README.md

 # stepikunittest
 Stepikunittest is a micro library that provides a wrapper for the unittest module from the Python standard library.
 It makes it easy to add the ability to use unittest to test assignments on the Stepik educational platform.
 ## Documentation
-You can find out the description of the project, the reasons for its occurrence and the user manual from the wiki
+You can find out the description of the project, the reasons for its occurrence and the user manual from the wiki.

+You can also find an [example](https://stepik.org/lesson/295437/step/2) task on the Stepik platform.

 ## Authors